08 Jun Gdańsk: Street Art in Zaspa

 When we first turned the corner and saw this mural, I will admit that Katie and looked at each other as if to say, “I don’t get it”.
 I then took a photo of the wall (more out of reflex than genuine interest), then looked at the preview on my camera, let out an “ohhhh!” and suddenly appreciated the piece a thousand times more.
 The huge scale of this mural – made up of around 4,500 large “pixels” – makes the artwork baffling unless you’re exactly the right distance from it, and I, a true fan of Neil Buchanan and his Big Art Attacks, just love that.

-The keen art historians amongst you might be able to notice some elements from German painter Hans Memling’s The Last Judgment (the original having been imported to Gdansk in the 15th century), but the artist (good ole Piotr Szwabe again) not only translated the Medieval masterpiece into a videogame-style pixel mural, but also added good old Lech Wałęsa on the right hand side to give a truly Zaspa touch and a bit of a political flavour to the final result.
+The keen art historians amongst you might be able to notice some elements from German painter Hans Memling’s The Last Judgment (the original of which actually arrived in Gdansk in the 15th Century).
+The mural’s artist (good ole Piotr Szwabe again) not only translated the Medieval masterpiece into a videogame-style pixel mural, but also added good old Lech Wałęsa on the right hand side to give a truly Zaspa touch and a bit of a political flavour to the final result.
 Awesome, right?

 Rocket totem – Wallride

 Martin Håkansson, Bo Rutter and Simon Karström, three Swedish artists better known as Wallride are behind this incredibly fun comic-inspired piece.
-The concept is a bit more dark than the cartoon style initially suggests; the spaceship apparently represents “the totem of our civilisation”, ready to take off once Earth has been emptied of its natural resources by all of us greedy inhabitants.
+The concept is a bit more dark than the cartoon style initially suggests; the spaceship apparently represents “the totem of our civilisation”, ready to take off once we greedy inhabitants empty Earth of its natural resources.
 Amongst the doom and gloom however, is a stunner of a mural.

 “The Pilot” – Shai Dahan

-Last but not least, a mural which I love as much for the story behind it as for the artwork itself.
+Last but not least, a piece of street art in Zaspa which I love as much for the story behind it as for the artwork itself.
 This one – by super cool Israeli-born American artist Shai Dahan – came about after the artist heard about the emergency landing of a U.S. pilot whose plane came down in a field of cows.
 Wanting to avoid hurting the animals, he crash landed on the fence instead and… all the cows ran away.

 So there you have it, the best street art gallery you’d never heard of.
 Give me a shout if you visit Zaspa – I’d absolutely love to know what you think of this place!